AmulyaMachhan/User-Management/Readme.md

 # User Management

-This project is a user management web application built as part of a Fullstack Development Internship.
+This project is a user management web application.
 The application consists of two main pages: a Dashboard page and a People Directory page.

 ## Features